David Bohm: Later life

 Bohm continued his work in quantum physics after his retirement, in 1987.
 His final work, the posthumously published The Undivided Universe: An Ontological Interpretation of Quantum Theory (1993), resulted from a decades-long collaboration with Basil Hiley.
 He also spoke to audiences across Europe and North America on the importance of dialogue as a form of sociotherapy, a concept he borrowed from London psychiatrist and practitioner of Group Analysis Patrick de Maré, and he had a series of meetings with the Dalai Lama.
 He was elected Fellow of the Royal Society in 1990.

 Near the end of his life, Bohm began to experience a recurrence of the depression that he had suffered earlier in life.
 He was admitted to the Maudsley Hospital in South London on 10 May 1991.
 His condition worsened and it was decided that the only treatment that might help him was electroconvulsive therapy.
 Bohm's wife consulted psychiatrist David Shainberg, Bohm's longtime friend and collaborator, who agreed that electroconvulsive treatments were probably his only option.
 Bohm showed improvement from the treatments and was released on 29 August, but his depression returned and was treated with medication.

+On the day he died, Bohm said: "You know, it's tantalizing.
+I feel I'm on the edge of something."

 Bohm died after suffering a heart attack in Hendon, London, on 27 October 1992, aged 74.

 The film Infinite Potential is based on Bohm's life and studies; it adopts the same name as the biography by F. David Peat.